rippedpiracy/docs/Music/music.md

 [**Hikarinoakariost**](http://hikarinoakari.com/) | [**Sukidesuost**](http://sukidesuost.info/) - Very good and reliable sources to get mainly Anime OSTs from, but also other Japanese Music as well.
 They use friendly file hosters.

 [**Unreleased Disco**](https://unreleased.me/) - Huge archive of Unreleased Hip-Hop/Pop Songs from various Artists.

+**PS:** r/freedeezerarl is a subreddit which provides Deezer Hi-Fi ARLs to people, they have a discord server which is currently private.
+Will update the guide when they become public.

 > Doujin, Dōjin (同人): self-published creative works produced by an individual or groups of individuals.